openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

 Unmanaging a snapshot in Cinder is the process whereby the snapshot is removed from and no longer managed by Cinder, but it still exists on the storage backend.
-Unmanaging a SnapVX snapshot in OpenStack Cinder follows this behaviour, whereby after unmanaging a VMAX SnapVX snapshot from Cinder, the snapshot is removed from OpenStack but is still present for use on the VMAX backend.
+Unmanaging a SnapVX snapshot in OpenStack Cinder follows this behaviour, whereby after unmanaging a PowerMax SnapVX snapshot from Cinder, the snapshot is removed from OpenStack but is still present for use on the PowerMax backend.

 Requirements/Restrictions: